Lions lose Davis, Ragnow to injuries and game 24-20 to Bills

 Bills guard Quinton Spain limped off the field with an ankle injury in the first quarter and cornerback Tre’Davious White left the game with a bruised quadriceps in the second quarter.

+Lions coach Matt Patricia and Buffalo coach Sean McDermott both said they didn’t have updates on their injured players.

-He was 12 of 19 for 137 yards with an 11-yard touchdown pass to Ty Johnson, perfectly connecting with the rookie running back in the flat while linebacker Matt Milano was covering him closely, to give Detroit a 14-10 lead early in the second quarter.
+Stafford was 12 of 19 for 137 yards with an 11-yard touchdown pass to Ty Johnson, perfectly connecting with the rookie running back in the flat while linebacker Matt Milano was covering him closely, to give Detroit a 14-10 lead early in the second quarter.

-Lions kicker Matt Prater made a 61-yard field goal as the second quarter ended to narrow the Bills’ lead to 14-13 at the half.
+“He got a step on his defender and I was able to fit it in there,” Stafford said.
+“Wasn’t an easy catch.”

-Buffalo’s Josh Allen was 3 of 6 for 49 yards in the first half, playing against starters.
+Buffalo’s Josh Allen was 3 of 6 for 49 yards in the first half and had an interception negated by a penalty.
+Allen played against starters and carried out the game plan that called for a heavy dose of runs with LeSean McCoy and Frank Gore.
 Against reserves, Matt Barkley completed 12 of 14 passes for 142 yards and a 16-yard touchdown pass to Duke Williams late in the third quarter to give Buffalo an 11-point lead.

-The Bills (3-0) were able to run out the clock on the final possession to stay undefeated, leaving the Lions (0-3) winless in the preseason.
+The Bills (3-0) were able to run out the clock on the final possession, leaving the Lions winless in three preseason games.

+“We’re itching to get out there and play some real football,” Allen said.

 INJURIES

 Bills: Spain going to the sideline may add to the team’s woes on the offensive line.
-Center Mitch Morse missed the game because he has been in concussion protocol.
+Center Mitch Morse missed the game because he has been in the concussion protocol.
 Ike Boettger replaced Spain in the lineup against the Lions.
 Levi Wallace left the game briefly in the second quarter after appearing to be injured, but the starting cornerback was able to return.

 Lions: Davis’ and Ragnow’s potentially serious injuries put rookie linebacker Jahlani Tavai, a second-round pick from Hawaii, on the field with starters on defense and guard Graham Glasgow was moved to center.